Which place is cheaper, Nikko or Osaka?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Osaka is a little warmer than Nikko.
-Typically, the summer temperatures in Osaka in July are around 28°C (82°F), and Nikko is about 25°C (77°F).
+Typically, the summer temperatures in Osaka in July average around 28°C (82°F), and Nikko averages at about 25°C (77°F).

 Osaka usually receives more sunshine than Nikko during summer.
-At this time of the year, Osaka gets 183 hours of sunny skies, while Nikko receives 136 hours of full sun.
+Osaka gets 183 hours of sunny skies, while Nikko receives 136 hours of full sun in the summer.

 Nikko receives a lot of rain in the summer.
 Osaka gets a good bit of rain this time of year.
 In July, Osaka usually receives less rain than Nikko.
-At this time of the year, Osaka gets 157 mm (6.2 in) of rain, while Nikko receives 171 mm (6.7 in) of rain.
+Osaka gets 157 mm (6.2 in) of rain, while Nikko receives 171 mm (6.7 in) of rain each month for the summer.

 In October, Osaka is generally a little warmer than Nikko.
-Temperatures in Osaka average around 19°C (66°F), and Nikko stays around 16°C (61°F).
+Daily temperatures in Osaka average around 19°C (66°F), and Nikko fluctuates around 16°C (61°F).

 In the autumn, Osaka often gets around the same amount of sunshine as Nikko.
 Osaka gets 159 hours of sunny skies this time of year, while Nikko receives 167 hours of full sun.